ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 # Introduction

-Volumetric video, similar to traditional 2D video, when uncompressed, is represented by a large amount of data.
+Volumetric video, similar to conventional 2D video, when uncompressed, is represented by a large amount of data.
 The Visual Volumetric Video-based Coding (V3C) specification {{ISO.IEC.23090-5}} leverages the compression efficiency of existing 2D video codecs to reduce the amount of data needed for storage and transmission of volumetric video.
 V3C is a generic mechanism for volumetric video coding, and it can be used by applications targeting volumetric content, such as point clouds, Video-based Point Cloud Compression (V-PCC) {{ISO.IEC.23090-5}}, and  immersive video with depth, MPEG Immersive Video (MIV) {{ISO.IEC.23090-12}}.

 A V3C encoder converts volumetric frames, i.e., 3D volumetric information, into a collection of 2D frames and associated data, known as atlas data.
 The converted 2D frames are subsequently coded using any video or image codec, e.g., ISO/IEC International Standard 14496-10 (Advanced Video Coding, AVC/H.264) {{ISO.IEC.14496-10}}, ISO/IEC International Standard 23008-2 (High Efficiency Video Coding, HEVC/H.265) {{ISO.IEC.23008-2}} or ISO/IEC International Standard 23090-3 (Versatile Video Coding, VVC/H.266) {{ISO.IEC.23090-3}}.
 The atlas data is coded with mechanisms specified in {{ISO.IEC.23090-5}}.

-V3C utilizes high level syntax (HLS) design, familiar from traditional 2D video codecs, to represent the associated coded data, i.e., atlas data.
+V3C utilizes high level syntax (HLS) design, familiar from conventional 2D video codecs, to represent the associated coded data, i.e., atlas data.
 The coded atlas data is represented by Network Abstraction Layer (NAL) units.
 Consequently, RTP payload format for V3C atlas data described in this memo shares design philosophy, security, congestion control, and overall implementation complexity with the other NAL unit-based RTP payload formats such as the ones defined in {{RFC6184}}, {{RFC6190}}, and {{RFC7798}}.

 # Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 All fields defined in this specification related to RTP payload structures SHALL be considered in network order.